9th8/up-to-date-real-world-haskell/0-why-haskell.md

 ### A little bit about you

 What will you need to know before reading this book?
-We expect that you already know how to program, but if you\'ve never used a functional language, that\'s fine.
+We expect that you already know how to program, but if you've never used a functional language, that's fine.

 No matter what your level of experience is, we have tried to anticipate your needs: we go out of our way to explain new and potentially tricky ideas in depth, usually with examples and images to drive our points home.

-As a new Haskell programmer, you\'ll inevitably start out writing quite a bit of code by hand for which you could have used a library function or programming technique, had you just known of its existence.
-We\'ve packed this book with information to help you to come up to speed as quickly as possible.
+As a new Haskell programmer, you'll inevitably start out writing quite a bit of code by hand for which you could have used a library function or programming technique, had you just known of its existence.
+We've packed this book with information to help you to come up to speed as quickly as possible.

 Of course, there will always be a few bumps along the road.
 If you start out anticipating an occasional surprise or difficulty along with the fun stuff, you will have the best experience.
-Any rough patches you might hit won\'t last long.
+Any rough patches you might hit won't last long.

 As you become a more seasoned Haskell programmer, the way that you write code will change.
 Indeed, over the course of this book, the way that we